 Today, Tolton is being considered for sainthood.
 The formal canonization proceedings began in 2011 and continue today, waiting to be fully evaluated by the Vatican.

-On Tuesday’s St. Louis on the Air, Auxillary Bishop Joseph Perry, of the Archdiocese of Chicago, joined the program to share information about the canonization process.
+On Tuesday’s St. Louis on the Air, Auxiliary Bishop Joseph Perry, of the Archdiocese of Chicago, joined the program to share information about the canonization process.
 Perry is the official guiding the process of canonization along, making the case for Tolton.

 Also joining the program was Chuck Scholz, the former mayor of Quincy, Illinois, and attorney at Scholz and Scholz, LLP.
 His grandfather attended Tolton’s church and Scholz also believes Tolton should be canonized.